 - Suicidal thoughts.
-Some studies report that people with CTE may be at increased risk of suicide.
+People with CTE may be at increased risk of suicide.
 This can be a function of brain injury.
 If you have thoughts of hurting yourself, call 911, your local emergency number or the National Suicide Prevention Lifeline at 800-273-TALK (800-273-8255).
 Your life matters.
 We know for a fact Patrick wishes he was still here.
 Don’t let your brain spiral out of control.

 - Head injury.
 See your doctor if you have had a head injury, even if you didn’t need emergency care.
 If your child has received a head injury that concerns you, call your child’s doctor immediately.
 Depending on the signs and symptoms, your doctor may recommend seeking immediate medical care.